NBKRedSpy/QM_CameraToExits/README.md

 Adds a hotkey to move the camera view to the current level's exits.
 Helpful when the player is moving loot back to the shuttle from multiple floors.

-Press left bracket for move to the down elevator.
-Press right bracked to move to the up elevator or shuttle.
+Press left bracket for move to the down elevator or the drop pod.
+Press right bracket to move to the up elevator or shuttle.

 The camera will only move if the target has already been explored.